nadams2ncsu/containerized-long-read-local-assembly/docs/container_build.md

 - hifiasm 0.25.0
 - minimap2 2.30
 - gfatools 0.5
-- long-read local assembly workflow `local_assembly.sh`
+- long-read local assembly workflow `containerized-long-read-local-assembly/bin/local_assembly.sh`

 The container was built using **Apptainer in an Ubuntu Lima VM on macOS** and then transferred to an HPC system for execution with Singularity.